vShyave/affiliation-assessor-app/README.md

 ## Future Enhancements :rocket:

 - Encrypting query parameters on rendering the enketo form.
+- Writing a API for changing an XML form directly from it.